 Looking Outside Mainstream Healthcare

 I was lucky that I got a tip to look outside mainstream healthcare when I was diagnosed with MS. I felt so grateful that I found a solution to heal all of my MS symptoms.
 With western medicine, the only option I had was to start a drug program.
-I wasn’t guaranteed anything except a hope that I wouldn’t get worse and that I may have some side effects.
+I wasn’t guaranteed anything except a hope that I should not get worse and that I may have some side effects if I started this medication regimen.
 God, am I glad that I looked outside the system!
 So many people don’t look elsewhere and continue to deteriorate.
-Someday education on diet and lifestyle for healing will be a normal occurrence, but not yet.
+Someday education on diet and lifestyle for healing will be a normal occurrence, but unfortunately, not yet.

-In the end, Western healthcare will likely catch up, but incrementally and unevenly.
+In the end, regarding the story above, Melissa was lucky in that she found a chiropractor who understood how diet takes on a big role in healing the body.
+Western healthcare will likely catch up, but incrementally and unevenly.
 Crises like rising rates of chronic disease and the unsustainable costs of care will force systems to rethink their approach.
 But for now, those who want to embrace this approach must often look outside the mainstream to find the support they need.
 Please spread the word that a healthy diet and lifestyle can heal.
 It’s more important than ever to get this word out and give people hope.
 Everyone has the power to heal themselvesāit’s kind of like a deep secret that is leaking out bit by bit.
-Let’s keep letting it out!
+Let’s keep rippling this out!

 Ā